Faltawn/football-manager-processified/finding-wonderkids.md

 https://fm-recruitment-2ac38cc99aa0.herokuapp.com/ Player scoring system that uses Python

 https://www.youtube.com/watch?v=Emvbo-lLzEo This player suggests looking at Media Description of Wonderkid or Promising ..., perhaps in combination with minimum fee release clauses.

+https://youtu.be/GSA0LdNQuxw?t=827 This experiment seems to indicate that if all your players have Ambition 1, the PA is capped at 140.